Academic and Vocational Skills

 Students gaining the Foundation Degree may seek employment in the Agricultural Engineering industry and opportunities exist in all sections.
-Positions may include such as a technician or mechanic in any field agricultural engineering, sub-contracting, dairy engineering or farming.
+Positions may include for example, a technician in any field of agricultural engineering, sub-contracting, dairy engineering or farming.

 Institution of Agricultural Engineers, Agricultural Engineering Association.

 The College has links with leading machinery manufacturers and engineering companies throughout the UK and Ireland.